 The employer provides the tools necessary for the employee to carry out their tasks

-The employer issues IDs that identify the employee as part of the company
+The employer issues IDs that put the employee on their payroll in Mexico that identify the employee as part of the company

 There is a constant periodical economical compensation (weekly or monthly pay)